transferable-samplers/md-runner/README.md

 ## Citation

-If you use this codebase or our [dataset](https://huggingface.co/datasets/transferable-samplers/many-peptides-md) helpful, please cite the following paper:
+If you use this codebase or [**ManyPeptidesMD**](https://huggingface.co/datasets/transferable-samplers/many-peptides-md), please cite our paper:

 ```
 @misc{tan2025amortized